 A Kubernetes cluster is a defined set of nodes.
 The nodes within Kubernetes architecture diagram serve the purpose of running containerized applications.
 Compared to virtual machines, clusters within Kubernetes cluster architecture are more flexible and lightweight, providing easy management, movement, and development of applications.

-Kubernetes constructs are essential as they are responsible for breathing life into your containerized application.
+Kubernetes constructs are essential as they breathe life into your containerized application.
 When it comes to construct, a great Kubernetes architecture example is deployment, as this construct is in control of pod destruction and creation.

 Kubernetes control plane is the brain of the Kubernetes architecture diagram.
 The control plane makes all the decisions and communicates with the data plane (the body) through kubelet.